Chess Tutor

 echo $text;

 Black has a slight space advantage.
 White has a slight protection advantage.
 White has a slight attack advantage.
+White's king can be checked so it is vulnerable to forced moves.
+These pieces are hanging: The rook on a1, the rook on h1, the rook on a8, the rook on h8, the pawn on c5.
 The pawn on c5 is unprotected.
-The c5-square is under threat of being attacked.
-Overall, 3 heuristic evaluation features are favoring White while 2 are favoring Black.
+The pawn on c5 is under threat of being attacked.
+Overall, 0 evaluation features are favoring either player.

 The resulting text may sound a little robotic but it can be easily rephrased by the AI of your choice to make it sound more human-like.